nmtc-run/nmtc-run.github.io/pages/event-voyageur.md

 ## Aid stations:
 * Drinks include water, electrolyte drink, and various sodas.
 * Food includes fruit, cookies, potato chips, and other sweet/salty options.
+* We do \*not\* supply high-carbohydrate gels or drinks.
-* We do \*not\* supply electrolyte supplement capsules, such as Endurolytes or S-Caps.
+* We do \*not\* supply electrolyte supplement tablets or capsules.
 * We do \*not\* supply cups.
 * Come prepared to meet your nutrition and hydration needs between aid stations.
 We strongly recommend you carry water during the race.

 ## Drop bags: